monkeylord/awesome-bitcoin-sv/README.md

 ## Powered by Bitcoin-SV
 * [Money Button](https://www.moneybutton.com/) - a digital currency payments button for websites and apps.
+* [Tokenized](https://tokenized.cash/) - a comprehensive platform that makes it easy for users to issue, manage and trade security and utility tokens controlled by low-cost and secure smart contracts.

 <a name="videos" />